-This topic contains 1 reply, has 2 voices, and was last updated by UK Sentinel 2 months, 2 weeks ago.
+- This topic has 1 reply, 2 voices, and was last updated 11 months, 2 weeks ago by UK Sentinel.

 This issue i have noticed on my friends windows 10 computers, where internet speed looks capped …